0xHunterr/Hack_Map/README.md

-# Welcom to the Hack-Map
+# Welcom to Hack-Map
-This repo has a collection of mind maps for InfoSec topics
+This repo has a collection of InfoSec mind-maps